ulyssorok/etf-backtesting/README.md

 ## Usage

-To use the script, make sure that the CSV files for the ETFs are in the correct format and available in the same directory as the script.
+To use the script, make sure that the CSV files for the ETFs are in the correct format and available in the `data` folder.
 Also, ensure that you have the necessary Python packages installed (`pandas`, `numpy`, and `matplotlib`).

 Run the script, and it will generate the following outputs:

-1. A plot of the portfolio value over time (saved as `portfolio_value.png`).
+1. A plot of the portfolio value over time (saved in the `output` folder as `portfolio_value.png`).
-2. A CSV file with the rebalancing dates and corresponding allocations (saved as `allocations.csv`).
+2. A CSV file with the rebalancing dates and corresponding allocations (saved in the `output` folder as `allocations.csv`).

 The script will also print the Sharpe Ratio and CAGR values to the console.